Who must register?

 If you are convicted of any of the following crimes as outlined in VT Statutes.
 You must register within 10 days of establishing residency.

 This includes a person who takes up residence within this State and who has been convicted in any jurisdiction of the United States for a sex crime the elements of which would constitute a crime under Vermont statute.

 A non-resident sex offender who moves to Vermont for full or part time employment or to attend school or college on a full or part-time basis must also register.

 Where do I register?

-You may print the registration forms at the bottom of the page, complete them and mail them in or call the Registry at 802-241-5400 and the forms will be mailed to you.
-You will need to report to the nearest Vermont State Police barracks to be fingerprinted and photographed.
+You may print the registration forms, complete them and mail them to the Registry.
+You may also call the Registry at 802-241-5400 and the forms will be mailed to you.
+Once you receive the registration packet from the VT SOR you will need to contact the nearest Vermont State Police barracks to schedule being fingerprinted and photographed.
+You must bring the letter from the packet with you when arriving at the barracks.
 The officers will send the photograph & fingerprints to the Registry.
 You must mail the registration forms to: